steven-joruk/oslog/README.md

 A minimal wrapper around Apple's unified logging system.

 By default support for the [log](https://docs.rs/log) crate is provided, but you can disable it using the feature flags if you like:

 ```toml
 [dependencies]
 oslog = { version = "0.0.2", default-features = false }
 ```

+When making use of targets (`info!(target: "t", "m");`), you should be aware that a new log is allocated and stored in a map for the lifetime of the program.
+I expect log allocations are extremely small, but haven't attempted to verify it.

 # Example